phosid/TweetMe/README.md

 # TweetMe

-**TweetMe** is a basic version of the Twitter app that reads your tweets.
+**TweetMe** is a basic version of the Twitter app that gets your tweets and allows you to post tweets as well.

 ## User Stories